argo49/blog/posts/one-cup-v60.md

 * Make a small divet in the center of the grounds

 ### The Pour
-* 0m00s: Pour 72g of water to bloom
+* 0m00s: Pour 72g of water to bloom (20% total weight)
 * 0m10s - 0m15s: Gently Swirl
 * 0m00s - 0m45s: Bloom
 * 0m45s - 1m00s: Pour up to 144g total (40% total weight)